 Transferring to Life Without Barriers

-The National Disability insurance Scheme (NDIS) is now rolling out across Victoria.
-As part of these changes, some disability services in selected areas of Greater Melbourne will transfer from the Victorian Government’s Department of Health and Human Services (DHHS) to us, Life Without Barriers.
-This means that Life Without Barriers will become the new service provider in certain locations where Supported Independent Living (group accommodation) and Short Term Accommodation and Assistance (respite support) is provided.
+The National Disability insurance Scheme (NDIS) is rolling out across Victoria.
+As part of these changes, some disability services in selected areas of Greater Melbourne have transferred from the Victorian Government’s Department of Health and Human Services (DHHS) to us, Life Without Barriers.
+This means that Life Without Barriers is the new service provider in certain locations where Supported Independent Living (group accommodation) and Short Term Accommodation and Assistance (respite support) is provided.

 Life Without Barriers is a registered NDIS provider and has been providing disability services for almost 30 years.
 We are committed to being respectful, responsive, and most of all, to building positive relationships.
 Our focus always has, and will continue to be, supporting people achieve their goals.

 Frequently asked questions